 What happens during the program?

-Fellows gather valuable insights into Germany's art world, into the nonprofit art sector and cultural management, into exhibiting and organizing art events, and into cultural politics.
-They work directly with artists, art management, and an interested public.
-Each internship fellow will work with the head and the staff of a Kunstverein chapter according to an individually negotiated schedule during a 4- to 8-week internship from late May through August.
+Fellows gather valuable insights into Germany's art world, the nonprofit art sector and cultural management, and the politics of exhibiting and organizing art events.
+They work directly with artists, art management, and the broader community.
+Each internship fellow will work with the director and staff of a Kunstverein chapter according to an individually negotiated schedule during a four to eight week internship from late May through August.
 Fellows will complete 20–30 hours of work per week.

 Who may apply?

 Information on funds and fees

 The costs for this program vary.
-Fellows are responsible for partial airfare, meals and (partial) housing, public transportation fees, personal expenses, and passport application fees.
+Fellows are responsible for partial airfare, meals and (partial) housing costs, public transportation fees, personal expenses, and passport application fees.
 We expect that fellows should budget about $1,500 per month for the stay in Germany.